ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/contract-access/README.md

    rcpt = await tx.wait()
    ```

-1. Go back to [attestation station contract on Optimism Goerli](https://goerli-optimism.etherscan.io/address/0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77#internaltx) to see the new attestation.
+1. Go back to [attestation station contract on OP Goerli](https://goerli-optimism.etherscan.io/address/0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77#internaltx) to see the new attestation.
    Note that it is still the same creator address, because that is the proxy.